haveno-dex/haveno/docs/deployment-guide.md

 1. [Build the Haveno repository](#fork-and-build-haveno).
 2. [Start a local Monero node](#start-a-local-monero-node).
 3. Modify `./scripts/deployment/haveno-seednode.service` and `./scripts/deployment/haveno-seednode2.service` as needed.
-4. Coppy `./scripts/deployment/haveno-seednode.service` to `/etc/systemd/system` (if you are the very first seed in a new network also coppy `./scripts/deployment/haveno-seednode2.service` to `/etc/systemd/system`).
+4. Copy `./scripts/deployment/haveno-seednode.service` to `/etc/systemd/system` (if you are the very first seed in a new network also copy `./scripts/deployment/haveno-seednode2.service` to `/etc/systemd/system`).
 5. Run `sudo systemctl start haveno-seednode.service` to start the seednode and also run `sudo systemctl start haveno-seednode2.service` if you are the very first seed in a new network and coppied haveno-seednode2.service to your systemd folder.
 6. Run `journalctl -u haveno-seednode.service -b -f` which will print the log and show the `.onion` address of the seed node.
 Press `Ctrl+C` to stop printing the log and record the `.onion` address given.
 7. Add the `.onion` address to `core/src/main/resources/xmr_<network>.seednodes` along with the port specified in the haveno-seednode.service file(s) `(ex: example.onion:1002)`.
 Be careful to record full addresses correctly.